-Today, teeth can be restored with white tooth colored fillings using modern materials including ceramic and plastic compounds called composite resins that look and feel like natural teeth and contain no metal.
+Today, teeth can be restored with white fillings using modern materials, including ceramic and compounds called composite resins that look and feel like natural teeth but contain no metal.

 The ultimate decision about what type of dental fillings are best is made by you in consultation with the doctor.
 In general, there are two basic types of white fillings:

 - Direct dental fillings are placed immediately into a prepared cavity in a single visit.
 Modern materials used for direct white fillings include tooth-colored filling composite, glass ionomers, or resin ionomers.
 Once the dentist prepares the tooth, the white fillings are placed and adjusted in one visit.

 - Indirect dental fillings are for larger areas that need to be restored.
 First, the family dentist prepares the tooth and takes an impression of the area to be restored.
 A temporary dental filling is placed on the tooth, and the dental laboratory makes the new dental filling restoration to fit the exact space in your tooth, just like a puzzle piece.
 During your next visit, the temporary dental filling is removed, and the new “puzzle piece” dental filling is cemented in place for a natural look and feel.

 No matter the type of white fillings are best for you, thanks to modern advances in dental materials, you’ll have confidence in a smile that has a natural look and feel!